fumbl3b/terminal-site/README.md

 1. Update personal information in `src/App.tsx`
 2. Replace resume PDF in `public/` directory
 3. Customize colors and styling using Tailwind classes
+4. Modify the word bank for the word-guess game
-4. Add or remove commands as needed
+5. Add or remove commands as needed

 ## 📄 License